Staying Healthy

 Other Forms of Exercise

-Non-impact exercises, such as yoga and tai chi, are not as effective at strengthening bone, but provide significant flexibility and balance training benefits.
-Non-weight-bearing exercises, such as swimming, cycling, and chair exercises, do not increase bone density but are excellent choices to strengthen muscles as well as the heart and lungs.
-If you have a musculoskeletal health condition, such as arthritis, that prevents you from doing weight-bearing activities, these are good alternatives.
+Non-weightbearing exercises, such as swimming, cycling, and chair exercises, do not increase bone density but are excellent choices to strengthen muscles as well as the heart and lungs.
+If you have a musculoskeletal health condition, such as arthritis, that prevents you from doing weightbearing activities, these are good alternatives.

 Starting a Program for Bone Health Fitness

-If it is not safe to walk outside, walking throughout your house, climbing stairs indoors and even walking in place are all great weight-bearing exercises.
+If it is not safe to walk outside, walking throughout your house, climbing stairs indoors and even walking in place are all great weightbearing exercises.

 To really reap the benefits of exercise, you need to add flexibility and balance training to the mix.
 All exercise sessions should end with stretching.
-Increasing your flexibility improves your ability to move easily, can reduce your risk for injury, and provides mental relaxation benefits.
+Increasing your flexibility improves your ability to move easily, can reduce your risk of injury, and provides mental relaxation benefits.

-Before choosing an activity, it is important to consider your risk of falling.
-Your doctor and a physical therapist can help you plan your exercise program.
-People with severe osteoporosis should be careful weightlifting with their arms while standing upright to avoid excessive spine compression (10-20 pounds may be safe).
+People with severe osteoporosis should be careful weightlifting with their arms while standing upright to avoid excessive spine compression (10 to 20 pounds may be safe).
 They should also avoid exercises that bend or twist the spine.
-Similarly, stationary bikes and rowing machines are not the best options for those with severe osteoporosis and contact sports should be avoided.
-Chair and corner wall exercises can be a safer alternative.

 Age and Bone Health Fitness